- Live Rates

 Let’s look at the inventory situation in Oregon’s three most populous cities.
 From a housing perspective, Portland, Salem and Eugene all have something in common.
-These real estate markets all had less than a 2.4-month supply of homes for sale in July 2020.
+These real estate markets all had less than a 2.3-month supply of homes for sale for the latter half of 2020..

 Portland had around a 2-month supply, and Eugene’s is even lower.
 That means it would theoretically take 2 months to sell all homes currently listed for sale in Portland, if no new properties came onto the market in the interim.

 Economists and housing analysts say that a balanced real estate market has somewhere around 5 to 6 months’ worth of supply.
 So, these markets are clearly “tighter” than normal, from an inventory standpoint.
 This is true for other parts of the state as well.